sophos/factory-runner-utils/README.md

 * **Docker Image**: A prebuilt Docker image is hosted on DockerHub at `refactr/runner`.
   * [Click here to view on DockerHub](https://hub.docker.com/r/refactr/runner)
-* **Dockerfile**: Clone or fork this repository and edit the Dockerfile to build your own custom Refactr Runner container image.
+* **Dockerfile**: Clone or fork this repository and edit the Dockerfile to build your own custom Sophos Factory Runner container image.
 * **Install Script**: The install script is used to install the runner on a virtual machine.

 #### Installing Docker